Providing Early Intervention In Teletherapy

 As a Certified Auditory Verbal Therapist, my answer to the question of how to provide speech and language therapy to the youngest of clients/students, no matter the setting, is always going to be a parent/caregiver coaching model (read more about that specific type of parent coaching HERE).
 Coaching parents to provide language stimulation using their everyday routines and play is ideal for early intervention, for both face to face and telepractice settings.

 At least a few days before the session, identify (with the parent) what activity (or activities) you'll be doing.
 For example, it might be playing with Mr. Potato Head or toy instruments, or having a snack.
-Check out these fabulous blog posts by Nanette from Speech2Me to learn how to use arts and crafts and water play in early intervention teletherapy!
+Check out this fabulous blog post by Nanette Cote with several early intervention ideas for teletherapy!
 Once the activity is planned and the parent knows what materials they will need to have ready for the session, determine the strategy or strategies you'll be coaching the parent to use for eliciting the desired language targets.

 While most very young kids are not yet able to attend to a therapist on the screen, some may be able to as they near preschool age.
 If the child is ready to engage with both the therapist and the parent, there are many ways to promote language development via teletherapy